Mick235711/Beijing-Subway-Tools/docs/specification.md

 The `apply_time` field allows you to specify that this fare rule only applies on specific date and/or time.
 The format of this field is the same as it in [the metadata section](#metadata-specification-format).

+If `manual` is used, the `start` and `end` fields should be station names instead of distances.
+The fare specified will default to being the same for journey from end to start, except when there is a separate entry for end to start.

 Note that if all fares in a rule group have the same `apply_time` specification, you can specify it in the group itself.